ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 **Simple reasoning**

-OWNReasoner can be configured to use either pipeline specific ontology or ontology data set as it's configuration.
-This example shows an example of the latter case.
-SelectExistingDataSets DPU connected to the Ontology URI port is the data set that contains ontology triples where as the other SelectExistingDataSets DPU refers to the data set that contain triples that will the target of the reasoning process.
+`OWNReasoner` can be configured to use either pipeline specific ontology or ontology data set as it's configuration.
+This example shows an example of the latter case. `SelectExistingDataSets` DPU connected to the Ontology URI port is the data set that contains ontology triples where as the other `SelectExistingDataSets` DPU refers to the data set that contain triples that will the target of the reasoning process.

 ![Processing pipeline example - Reasoning](../../images/Pipeline-OWLReasoning.png)

 ## Distribution pipelines

 Basic distribution pipeline example that select all the required source data and uses the custom RDF to JSON mapper to transform graph into documents.
-Resulting documents are added to the REST API using PublishToAPI DPU.
+Resulting documents are added to the REST API using `PublishToAPI` DPU.

 ![Publish to API](../../images/Pipeline-PublishToAPI.png)

-# Complete example
+# Semantic Broker End to End Usage Scenario

-This chapter describes a complete example that uses ATTX platform to harvest, link and distribute data maintained by three different sources.
+This section provides a end to end example that uses ATTX Semantic Broker platform from harvest, to linking and distributing the data maintained by three different sources.

 Data sources are:
 - Helda publication data
 - Finto vocabularies
 - HY organization registry

-The example will first link publication metadata with finto vocabularies and organizational units using subject and contributor field respectively.
-Then it will use simple OWL reasoning on SKOS vocabulary to add links from linked subject's parent concepts to the publication.
+A first step consists of linking publication metadata with finto vocabularies and organizational units using subject and contributor field respectively.
+In the following step it will use simple OWL reasoning on SKOS vocabulary to add links from linked subject's parent concepts to the publication.
 This allows users for example to search for "Beverage" and find things described as "Tea".
 Finally, the distribution pipeline will add multilingual labels for the linked subjects.

 Example of result document:
 ```